Code of Student Conduct

 4.4.
 Hearings shall be conducted by a Discipline Board according to the following guidelines:

-- The complaining student, the accused student, and the Discipline Board shall each have the privilege of presenting witnesses, or suggesting questions to be asked, all being subject to the rights of the members of the Discipline Board to ask any pertinent questions.
+e.
+The complaining student, the accused student, and the Discipline Board shall each have the privilege of presenting witnesses, or suggesting questions to be asked, all being subject to the rights of the members of the Discipline Board to ask any pertinent questions: students may not question or cross-examine other students.
 Students presenting witnesses or intending to be accompanied by an advisor must notify the vice president of Student Life in writing at least 48 hours prior to the hearing of the names of such persons.

-- A complaining or accused student has the right to request the withdrawal of any member of the Discipline Board for due cause (e.g., bias of a member).
-This action must be made to the vice president of Student Life in writing within two days (48 hours) of notification of the scheduled hearing.
+j.
+A complaining or accused student has the right to request the withdrawal of any member of the Discipline Board for due cause (e.g., bias of a member).
+This request must be made to the vice president of Student Life in writing within two days (48 hours) of notification of the scheduled hearing.

 4.5.
 There shall be a single verbatim record, such as a tape recording, of all hearings involving potential suspension or dismissal from the University.
 The record shall be the property of the University.